Unthrottled/circuit-breaker/README.md

 # CIRCUIT BREAKER DEMOSTRATION

-Welcome to this project!
+#### Welcome to this project!

+---

 I would first like to explain what the heck this collection of code tries to accomplish.
 This tries to demonstrate the [circuit-breaker](https://martinfowler.com/bliki/CircuitBreaker.html) pattern implmented by Netflix as [Hystrix](https://github.com/Netflix/Hystrix).
-Hystrix's main use case, is to prevent execution of code that invokes inreliable services or hardware.
+Hystrix's main use case, is to prevent execution of code that invokes unreliable services or hardware.
 Things that are prone to timeouts, crashing under high load, low availablity, and the list can go on and on.
 In general, Hystrix was made to protect your code for everybody else.
 It also has the ability to notify when code, wrapped in a Hystrix circuit breaker, has opened the circuit and is sending canned responses or failiure, for each invokation.